 Why wouldn’t you assign Values in Google Ads?!

-No, in all seriousness, when you have a monetary value associated with your conversion, it’s much easier to calculate the ROI of your marketing performance and optimise campaigns based on their ability to drive more revenue.
+No, in all seriousness, when you have a monetary value associated with your conversion, it’s much easier to calculate the ROI of your marketing performance.

 Also, once you’ve set up your conversion values, you gain access to use the maximise conversion value or target ROAS automated bid strategies.

 Automated bid strategies automatically set bids to optimise for your performance goals.